olcf/hands-on-with-summit/challenges/Python_Parallel_HDF5/README.md

 A major question to help you: "What arugments were used when testing the `hdf5_parallel.py` script earlier?"
 If you're having trouble, you can check `galaxy_solution.py` in the `solution` directory.
+Although you only have to deal with a small section of `galaxy.py` to complete the challenge, feel free to explore the entire script and see what the rest of it is doing.

 To do this challenge: